We Welcome Your Application to Join Us!

 We’ll meet in Barcelona and spend the day getting to know each other before making our way to the Pyrenees, our home for the next three weeks.

-Days 2-5: Language Class, Hikes & Exploration in Torla
+Days 2-4: Hikes & Exploration in the Tena Valley

-Days 6 & 7: Weekend Hiking Trip in Ordesa y Monte Perdido National Park
+Days 14-16: Overnight Hiking Trip in Ordesa y Monte Perdido National Park

-On the weekend, we’ll take a break from classes to explore the mountains.
-We’ll hike through the deep canyons of Ordesa y Monte Perdido National Park — reaching about 7,000 feet — where we’ll spend the night at a mountain hut.
-The next morning, we’ll explore the dramatic glacier-carved landscape around the hut before hiking back to Torla, admiring the canyon’s high walls and waterfalls along the way.
+We’ll wrap up our trip with some final days exploring the mountains.
+We’ll hike through the deep canyons of Ordesa y Monte Perdido National Park — reaching about 7,000 feet — where we’ll spend two nights at a mountain hut.
+Over the following days, we’ll explore the dramatic glacier-carved landscape around the hut before hiking back to the mountain-town of Torla, admiring the canyon’s high walls and waterfalls along the way.

-Days 17 & 18: Language Class, Hikes & Exploration in the Tena Valley
+Days 17 & 18: Hikes & Exploration in the Ordessa Valley

 Days 19 & 20: Trip End

-On our last full day together in Spain, we’ll return to Barcelona for our final dinner, where we’ll celebrate three incredible weeks of fun, friendship, and accomplishment.
+After a spectacular final stretch in the mountains, our last day will be spent cleaning, packing, and preparing for departure day.
+We’ll cap off the trip with our final dinner, where we’ll celebrate three incredible weeks of fun, friendship, and accomplishment.

-15 nights in private group accommodations in the Pyrenees with private group rooms.
+6 nights in private group accommodations in the Pyrenees with group rooms and shared spaces.

 2 nights in a hostel in Barcelona with private group rooms.Itinerary may vary by group and is subject to change.